selalib/selalib/CONTRIBUTING.md

 ## For Bug Fixing

-This part concerns every developer and bug should be reported and assigned through the “Issues” tab of Gitlab.
+This part concerns every developer.
+If you find a bug, please report it through the "Issues" tab of Gitlab.
+The issue should be labeled as "bug report".
-Create a maintenance branch off of master, fixes the issue with as many commits as necessary, then merges it directly back into master.
+In order to fix the bug, create a maintenance branch off of master, fix the issue with as many commits as necessary, then merge it directly back into master.
 ```
 git checkout -b issue-#001 master
 ```